 The Baked Zucchini Fritters are light, easy to make and highly addictive.

 Recipe of Zucchini Fritters here.

 With savory fillings in a crisp pasty dough, these Irish hand pies are filling and nutritious.
 Hand pies are easily customization and you can make the filling with ingredients of your choice.
 My favourite one is veggie hand pies with a mildly spiced filling of cilantro, carrots, beans, peas, potatoes, onions, jalapeños, and tomatoes.

 11. Masala Dosa From India

-This dish is among the most favored cuisine in India for vegetarians.
-It is almost similar to a crepe but different in a way that it is made from fermented rice batter and black lentils.
-Inside of the Dosa lies curries potatoes and peas and then presented with many chutneys, dips, and even sambar.
+This dish is among the most favored cuisine in India for vegetarians and a go to breakfast for people from south India.
+It is almost similar to a crepe but different in a way that it is made from fermented rice and lentils batter.
+Dosa is stuffed with potatoes, curry leaves and peas, and served with many chutneys, dips, and sambhar.